 \subsubsection{Classical spin problems}

-The main idea of Kramers consists in the Hamiltonian formulation and quantization of the classical description of the spin of the electron proposed by him in the article [14], within the framework of which he obtained the Thomas factor.
+The central idea of Kramers's approach~\cite{Real-14} consists in formulating a Hamiltonian description of the classical spin of the electron and then quantizing it.
+As a consequence, the Thomas precession factor is reached.

-Thus, Kramers started in [14] from the equation governing the precession of the spin-vector written in the relativistically invariant form:
+Kramers began in~\cite{Real-14} from the equation governing the precession of the spin-vector, written in relativistically invariant form: